ygfalcon/Solsniper-zero/README.md

 This project is targeted towards being the greatest Solana bot ever created and built by a mad genius known only as zero

-For a quick preview across all bundled strategies, double-click `demo.command` (or run `python demo.py`) to generate sample reports without additional setup.
+For a quick preview across all bundled strategies, double-click `demo.command` (a thin wrapper over `scripts/wrap.sh`) (or run `python demo.py`) to generate sample reports without additional setup.
 The sample metrics in [docs/demo_full_sample.md](docs/demo_full_sample.md) show the expected output, and the integration test